Skip to contents

 2. How to make VWRfirstrun() ignore the system’s Python installation

-VertexWiseR will automatically select a previous Python installation it finds via reticulate, but you may want to prevent this and run VertexWiseR on a new Python installation of its own.
+VertexWiseR will automatically select a previous Python installation it finds via reticulate, but users may want to prevent this and run VertexWiseR on a new Python installation of its own.
 This section explains how to make VWRfirstrun() ignore a previous Python/Miniconda installation in order to install a new one (which will not affect the system’s Python libraries).

-Firstly, the Python installation path may already be preloaded in the global environment, via files such as .Renviron, .Rprofile, .bashrc etc. If that is the case they should be edited to remove the path of a previous Python installation, because reticulate will read the paths contained in these files.
+Firstly, the Python installation path may already be preloaded in the global environment, via files such as .Renviron, .Rprofile, .bashrc etc. If that is the case they should be edited to remove the path of a previous Python installation, because reticulate will likely read the paths contained in these files.

 Secondly, if the Python paths are not specified in the global environment, reticulate will then search for a Python installation in its default locations.
 This can be avoided with the method below.